owncloud-archive/apps/user_oauth/README.md

 # Applications
 An application needs to use the OAuth service to retrieve an access token to use this with the OAuth enabled WebDAV endpoint.
-The endpoint, assuming you run the service on https://www.example.org/owncloud:
+The endpoint, assuming you run the service on https://www.example.org/owncloud, note `odav` instead of `webdav`:

     https://www.example.org/owncloud/remote.php/odav/<FILE.EXT>